 Node.js on the

 Express web application framework.
 The server is an

 Found Sound Nation

-I worked to build a website that showcases their many projects, festivals, and residencies.
-We tried to design something that feels large and alive.
+I was contracted to build numerous websites showcasing their organization and its many projects, festivals, and residencies.
+For their central website (seen in images), we tried to design something that feels large and alive.

 Found Sound Nation was tasked by the U.S. Dept. of State to design an art residency and performance festival for musicians from around the world called OneBeat.
 I built both the public-facing website that showcased the artists and an internal application system that allowed them to browse through the thousands of applicants.

 The review system is still in use by Found Sound Nation / U.S. Dept. of State, and I'm told a number of other government programs have adopted it.

 HTML.
 Their public websites are in